KorfLab/classic/README.md

 skills.
 Like many other discliplines, a good place to start is by studying the classics.
 Since bioinformatics is generally performed in a command line Unix/Linux environment, you should have some familiarity with the CLI before you begin.
-You also need to be able to program at an intermediate level (nested data structures, file i/o, libraries, cli).
+You also need to be a competent programmer.
+These things should be familiar to you.

+- Nested data structures
+- File I/O
+- Libraries
+- CLI

 Historically, most bioinformatics software was written in C or Perl.
-Today, Python is a popular choice, but you may also see some C++, Go, Java, Julia, Rust, etc. The langauge you use it up to you.
-Ideally, you try these exercises in more than one language.
+Today, Python is a popular choice.
+Although less common, you may see some software written in C++, Go, Java, Julia, Rust, etc. The langauge you use it up to you.
+Good programmers know multiple languages.
 To begin, fork the repo so you can `git push` to your own copy.

-- All programs should have a proper CLI
+- All programs should have a proper CLI (e.g. argparse in Python)
 - Programs should not have hard-coded paths or values
 - Programs should generally write to stdout
-- Limit the use of external libraries
+- Minimize external dependancies
 - Follow the style guide for your language

 ## Contents ##

-1. Sequences
 - randomseq - generate random DNA and protein sequences
 - readfasta - function to read FASTA files
 - seqstats - provide statistics on FASTA files
 - skewer - compute GC-skew and GC-composition in windows
 - dust - mask low-complexity sequences
 - translate - translate DNA to protein
+- blosum - read a scoring matrix and compute its lambda
+- nw - global alignment
+- sw - local alignment
+- splice - align a spliced sequence to it's genomic source
 - featureseq - extract sequences from FASTA + GFF
-2. Files
-	- blast
-	- genbank
-	- GFF genes and such
-	- vcf
-	- transfac
-	- randomaccess
-	- sam
-- Alignments
-	- blosum
-	- lambda
-	- repeatmasker
-- Patterns
+- kmers - count kmers in a FASTA file
+- imeter - reimplement the IMEter
+- pwm - generate a position weight matrix from a FASTA file
-	- pwm
+- xpwm - assess performance of pwm using cross-validation
-	-
+- mm - create an n-th order Markov model from a FASTA file
+- xmm - assess performance of mm using cross-validation
+- rafasta - provide random access to a fasta file
+- readblast - read a BLAST report into a tidy data structure
+- readsam - read a SAM file into a tidy data structure
+- readgenome - read a FASTA + GFF into a genome data structure
-- Trees
+- viterbi -

 ## randomseq ##